 Apologies to Bill Shakespeare for ‘sampling’ his words but somewhere in the middle of a simultaneous deathly pandemic, lockdown and, in my case a heavy bout of arctic weather too, it sometimes feels like a reboot of the mind is needed; like an old and tired computer.
 These images are just a glance at nature’s microcosm performing mysteries and magic for a fleeting while to keep us on track until things look brighter again.

-These images were created during the early days of pandemic outbreak.
+These images were created during the early days of the pandemic outbreak.
 I don’t know if they were inspired by the situation or they were always there somehow.

 Just water and sky in combination for a spectacle only we can see and appreciate.
 I’d like to think that wild creatures as well could just stop and admire it all but they are too busy just trying to stay alive I suppose.
 Something to learn there.